Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Guinea pigs are loving and social creatures that like to spend their time around people and other animals.
 They are small but active and often playful, making them great pets for first-time pet owners and people who live in apartments and small homes.

 Due to their docile nature, guinea pigs can make excellent pets for quiet neighborhoods.
-They’re also better pet options for people with other pets, as they can get along with dogs and other small rodents.
+They’re also better pet options for people who want more than one pet, as they are best kept in groups, not alone.

 Although it’s great that guinea pigs are social animals, they can become lonely and shouldn’t be left by themselves for long periods, which means they’re not ideal for people who don’t have enough free time to bond with them.